• Skip to primary navigation

 AKIRA

 Akira is a Japanese cult classic film that is considered to be one of the most highly regarded animated films ever made.
-The beginning of the film is set in July of 1988 when the Japanese government drops an atomic bomb on Tokyo as a cover-up for their ESP experiments on children.
+The beginning of film is set in July of 1988 when the Japanese government drops an atomic bomb on Tokyo as a cover-up for their ESP experiments on children.

 KIMI NO NA WA (YOUR NAME)

 Kimi No Na Wa is one of the most beautiful animated films of all time.
-It surrounds the stories of Mitsuha Miyamizu, a teenage girl living in the mountainous Itomori area of Japan and Taki Tachibana, a teenage boy living in Tokyo.
+It surrounds the stories of Mitsuha Miyamizu, a teenage girl living in the mountainous Itomori area of Japan, and Taki Tachibana, a teenage boy living in Tokyo.

 Mitsuha is bored with the monotony of her seemingly isolated country life and makes a wish to become a handsome city boy in her next life.
-Her and Taki begin switching bodies intermittently (kind of like a Freaky Friday situation) and they discover that they are falling for one another but when they decide to meet in person, things get really complicated.
+She and Taki begin switching bodies intermittently (kind of like a Freaky Friday situation) and they discover that they are falling for one another but when they decide to meet in person, things get complicated.

 SPIRITED AWAY